0xJ4m3z/photo-library-organizer/README.md

 ## What it does

-- Recursively scans a drive or folder for photos & videos
+- Scans a drive or folder for photos & videos
 - Reads capture timestamps using **ExifTool**
-- Renames files to a clean format: YYYYMMDD_HHMMSS.ext
+- Renames files to a consistent format: YYYYMMDD_HHMMSS.ext

 - Avoids filename collisions (`_01`, `_02`, …)